 “PRIDE helps to support employee engagement and retention, and to build awareness around diversity and inclusion,” says Wanda Brackins, RBC Wealth Management’s head of diversity and inclusion.
 “The group has helped the firm have a positive impact on our clients, our employees and the group has helped the firm have a positive impact on our clients, our employees and the communities we serve.

 Members of the RBC Wealth Management PRIDE employee resource group at a past Pride Month parade in Minneapolis.

 “That shows that we’re inclusive, we’re welcoming, and we respect all people,” says Neil McDevitt, a financial advisor in RBC Wealth Management’s Seattle office.
-McDevitt was one of the first members of PRIDE when it was created, and is currently serving his second term as co-chair of the group.
+McDevitt was one of the first members of PRIDE when it was created, and also served two terms as co-chair of the group.

 For Ellen Krider, an ally and a financial advisor in RBC Wealth Management’s Fort Lauderdale office, that inclusivity was one of the main reasons she joined the firm in 2009.
 Krider has cared about helping the LGBT+ community since her best friend from childhood came out as gay when she was 21.
 When she learned about the group and what it does at the firm, she wanted to be a part of it.

 “I feel that the group, for employees, is crucial,” Krider says.
 “That a person can come to work and not hide who they are, and put a picture of their significant other on their desk, it’s game changing.”

 Cupcakes at an RBC Wealth Management employee event to celebrate Pride Month.